• Link to X

 What bacteria can contaminate a pool, spa or hot tub?

-UK laws dealing with water quality testing in pools and spas
+UK laws dealing with water quality testing in pools, spas and hot tubs

 UK health and safety laws dealing with swimming pool and spa water quality, testing and treatment really only come into play if you’re running a business such as a leisure centre, gym or hotel, or the pool is in a holiday property which is let to paying guests.